WarLikeLaux/yii2-ticket-system/README.md

 - **Pagination:** requests are paginated for efficient retrieval.
 - **Error Handling:** comprehensive error handling provides feedback on validation and request-related issues.
 - **Secure API Access:** the system securely interacts with the API to protect data privacy.
-- **Modular Codebase:** the codebase is structured with modular functions for maintainability.
-- **Environment Variables:** access tokens are securely stored and retrieved using environment variables.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>